Content Reviewed by:

 While geared to personal injury cases, everything in this roadmap applies to any other type of lawsuit in Maryland.

 This post cannot possibly answer all questions or provide details of your specific personal injury case.
+We will discuss those details one on one.
 If you ever have any questions or concerns, or need to discuss the facts of your particular case, please don’t hesitate to call me.

 District Court vs Circuit Court